-At the initial recognition of a financial asset, it is determined whether the newly recognized financial asset is part of an existing business model or whether it reflects the start of a new business model.
+At the initial recognized financial asset, it is determined whether the newly recognized financial asset is part of an existing business model or whether it reflects the start of a new business model.
 The Bank reassesses its business model at each reporting date to determine whether business models have changed since the previous reporting date.